bndtools/bnd/maven/bnd-maven-plugin/README.md

 ### Reproducible Builds

+If the Maven project property `project.build.outputTimestamp` is set, indicating [reproducible builds](https://maven.apache.org/guides/mini/guide-reproducible-builds.html), this plugin will automatically use the following Bnd instructions, if not otherwise configured.

-To support reproducible builds, you will need to configure the following Bnd instructions:
+To support reproducible builds, the following Bnd instructions need to be configured:

 ```properties
 -noextraheaders: true